luigisaetta/oraculum/docs/create_env.md

 conda create -n oraculus python==3.11
 ```
 Obviously, you can change the name of the environment.
-The code has been tested with Python 3.11.
+The code has been tested with `Python 3.11`.
 If you want to change the version, you need to re-test.

 ### Install all the libraries
 A list of the needed libraries is in the file libraries.txt